 - use of skin expanders

-The procedure of polishing a scar is only useful when is estimated that the scar will not thicken again upon healing.
+The procedure of polishing a scar is only useful when it is estimated that the scar will not thicken again upon healing.

 One of the most important aspects to consider in planning a surgical scar revision is the question of whether the scar runs parallel to the “gap lines” of the skin or breaks their lines.
 When one pushes the skin together, one recognizes immediately that the skin easily sets in parallel folds in one direction but not in other directions.
 To correct a scar that does not run parallel to the gap lines, in addition to their removal, a measure must be taken to change their course of direction so that they will be parallel after the operation or at least partially parallel in the direction of the gap lines.
 This is done using small flaps, usually known as Z-plasties.